1869; Battery, Assault and Burial on Weymouth Beach!

 Donkeys on Weymouth beach can boast a long history, they are an iconic image of traditional seaside holidays dating right back to the mid 19th century when sea bathing and beach holidays became a booming trade. (image © Channel Coast Observatory) Small children (and many adults) adore them, love to stroke them, and if lucky,…

-Victorian Firework night 1866
+Victorian Firework Night 1866